wa008/roadtestnotify/shared/README.md

 ## Quick Start

 The fixed top navigation bar has been created as a reusable component.
-It's already integrated into your main `index.html` page.
+It's already integrated into all pages.

 ## Files Created

-- **`shared/topbar.html`** - The HTML structure of the navigation bar
+- **`shared/topbar.html`** - The HTML structure of the navigation bar (template)
 - **`shared/topbar.css`** - All styling for the navigation bar
 - **`shared/topbar.js`** - JavaScript for mobile menu toggle and active page highlighting
+- **`shared/topbar-loader.js`** - Optional loader for dynamic topbar injection (requires web server)

 ## How to Add the Topbar to Other Pages